stentorium/stentor/api/reviews/stentor-models.api.md

 // Warning: (ae-missing-release-tag) "Audio" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface Audio extends PlayableMedia {
+interface Audio_2 extends PlayableMedia {
     backgroundImage?: string;
     description?: string;
     image?: string;